 Regardless of your position, you will not lose your marital home and no solicitor or member of the court will see you homeless as a result of a divorce.
 Whilst it may seem scary and intimidating at the time, if you follow the steps above and abide by your solicitor’s advice, you will be able to get through your divorce.
 If you are not on good terms with your ex things may seem overwhelming but do not fear losing your home.
 If your youngest child is under 18, it is likely that you will be able to keep living at your family home.

-If you and your ex are looking to sell your home fast, a 24-hour free quote can be a great option to consider.
+If you and your ex are looking to sell your house fast, a free quote can be a great option to consider.